Skip to content

 • cfAccessClientId / cfAccessClientSecret — Optional Cloudflare Access credentials if the server is behind a Cloudflare tunnel

 The adapter registers a webhook with the BlueBubbles server and listens for incoming messages.
+Each inbound webhook is verified with an HMAC-SHA256 signature (constant-time compared) and rejected if it is a replay or its signed timestamp is outside a 10-minute window.
 Outbound messages are sent via the BlueBubbles REST API.

 Running multiple adapters